SlashNetUA/EnterpriseScrolls/manuals/exdos-man-en/exdos-6using-disk.md

 Type some text on the screen or load up a previously saved file.
 Remember to use "`tape:`" before the filename if loading from cassette.

-In order to enter the EXDOS command screen from the word processor, we must first press **Fkey 8** (EXIT).
+In order to enter the EXDOS command screen from the Word Processor, we must first press **Fkey 8** (EXIT).
 When the message:

 `Press ENTER to enter BASIC`